Upper Body Push Workout With Cardio Tabata (30-Minutes)

 3. Bending at the elbows, slowly lower the dumbbells towards your head (just bending at the elbows).

-4. Then push the dumbbells back overhead to return to the starting position.
+4. Then, push the dumbbells back overhead to return to the starting position.

-Tricep Dips
+10. Tricep Dips

 woman performing tricep dips or best tricep exercise

-How To Do Tricep Dips
+How to Do a Tricep Dip

 2. Keeping your back close to the chair, lower yourself, bending at the elbows until your elbows reach a 90-degree angle.